 The Statewide Water Supply Initiative estimates that by 2050, Colorado may lose 500,000 to 700,000 acres of currently irrigated farmland to meet municipal growth demands.
 The CWCB, IBCC, and Basin Roundtables have determined that the status quo path of continued "buy and dry" of agricultural lands is contrary to the vision for our state as being a great place to live and work.
-There is a widespread desire to minimize permanent agricultural dry up while finding ways to provide water for current and future municipal needs.
+There is a widespread desire to minimize permanent agricultural dry up while finding ways to provide water for current and future municipal needs, as well as, environmental, industrial, and recreational needs, and the need to allow for more flexible use of water for irrigation.
 If significant progress can be made through alternative water transfers such as rotational fallowing and interruptible supply agreements, then the projected losses of irrigated acres could be noticeably reduced.